mduk/gowi/README.md

 This means that services can't read config or call other services from the Application, they can't add stages, they have no involvement with the Application object *whatsoever*.
 Everything else is up to you.

-If a service needs some configuration, then a bootstrap Stage should read the config from the Application and pass it to the service object after it has been instantiated.
+If a service needs some configuration, then a bootstrap Stage should read the config from the Application and pass it to the service object as it's being initialised.
 Likewise if a Service requires a reference to another Service, then there should be a Stage to capture that when the Service is initialised.

 This helps to keep our dependencies visible and maintain a divide between your Application and your Domain.